AUTHORS AND PROJECT DIRECTORS

 A long-term collaborative project benefits from an ever-expanding list of colleagues and institutions.
-Special thanks to the Emory Center for Digital Scholarship and the Emory College Digital Publishing in the Humanities initiative based at the Fox Center for Humanistic Inquiry as well as to the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the Samuel H. Kress Foundation.
-Additional thanks to the Emory College Program to Enhance Research and Scholarship (PERS) and the Emory University Research Committee (URC).
+Special thanks to the Emory Center for Digital Scholarship and the Emory College Digital Publishing in the Humanities initiative based at the Fox Center for Humanistic Inquiry as well as to the Andrew W. Mellon Foundation, the Clark Art Institute Research and Academic Program, the National Endowment for the Humanities, and the Samuel H. Kress Foundation.
+Additional thanks to the Emory Center for Faculty Development and Excellence, the Emory College Program to Enhance Research and Scholarship (PERS) and the Emory University Research Committee (URC).

 For access to important archival material, we thank many individuals and institutions, including the Archives nationales d’outre-mer in Aix-en-Provence, France; médiathèque André Malraux in Strasbourg, France; Metropolitan Museum of Art in New York, USA; Musée africain in Lyon, France; Musée des civilisations de Côte d’Ivoire in Abidjan, Côte d’Ivoire; Musée du quai Branly in Paris, France; Société des missions africaines in Strasbourg, France; and Société des missions africaines in Rome, Italy.